 Details on Applying

-Delegates need to submit their application to the Director-General of the conference they are attending (Conference A or Conference B) by 15 March 2014 (Conf.
+Delegates need to submit their application to the Deputy Secretary-General of the conference they are attending (Conference A or Conference B) by 15 March 2014 (Conf.
 A) or 1 April 2014 (Conf.
 B) for priority consideration.
 Applications submitted after this date, will be considered but are not guaranteed an interview.